You may not think your response to this election matters.

 Perilous times may come.
-But not our government, nor ISIS, nor even the gates of hell will prevail against His Church, His Bride.
+But not our government, nor other nations, nor even the gates of hell will prevail against His Church, His Bride.

-8. Jesus didn’t leave us as orphans.
-The Holy Spirit is alive and active on the earth.
+8. Jesus didn’t leave us as orphans, and the Holy Spirit is alive and active on the earth.

 The world cannot see Him or recieve Him, but “you know Him, for He dwells with you, and will be in you.”
 (See John 14:16-18) Jesus promised He would not leave us as orphans, but that He would come to us through His Holy Spirit.
 The Holy Spirit is here to guide us, comfort us, convict us, and fill us with supernatural power to bring glory to God.

 I wish we had laws that kept everyone peaceful and kind.
 But we don’t.
 We can get really upset when laws change.
 But more laws and better laws don’t actually change people.
 That was what the Pharisees wanted.
 They kept dragging out these “sinners” in front of Jesus and wanted Jesus to tell them what the “law says.”
 (Like the woman caught in adultery.)
 They wanted Jesus to condemn these “law-breaking” sinners.
 But Jesus knew the law couldn’t save anyone.
 That’s why He always spoke to the heart of a person.

 As Christians, we can wish the “laws” of our land took care of people’s morals or prevented sin.
 (And I’m not saying we shouldn’t fight for laws that will prevent evil or protect innocent lives.
 But we have to realize that there’s more to it than that. )